 In addition to the general static rules of TTCN-3 given in clause 5 and shown in table 15, the following restrictions apply:

-Control transfer statements for, while, do-while, goto, activate, deactivate, stop, repeat, return, direct call of altsteps as alternatives and (direct and indirect) calls of user-defined functions, which include reception statements, shall not be used in interleave statements.
+Control transfer statements activate, deactivate, repeat, all calls of altsteps and (direct and indirect) calls of user-defined functions, which include reception statements, shall not be used in interleave statements.

 In addition, it is not allowed to guard branches of an interleave statement with Boolean expressions (i.e. the '[ ]' shall always be empty).
 It is also not allowed to specify else branches in interleaved behaviour.

 An interleave statement used within the module control part shall only contain timeout statements.

+The restricted use of the control transfer statements for, while, do-while, and goto within interleave statements is allowed under the following conditions:

+The loop statements for, while, and do-while can be used within statements blocks that do not contain reception statements.

+The goto statement can be used for defining unconditional jumps within statements blocks that do not contain reception statements and for specifying unconditional jumps out of interleave statements.

 Examples